Oleg-N-Cher/OfrontPlus/Linux_arm/README.txt

     /Lib/Bin  Scripts for build libOfront
     /Lib/Obj  The working directory for library object files /Lib/Sym  Library symbol files
-    /Samples  Samples of programs written in Oberon /Obj      The working directory for Ofront+ object files /Sym      Ofront+ symbol files
+    /Examples of programs written in Oberon (to build, use /Bin/build) /Obj      The working directory for Ofront+ object files /Sym      Ofront+ symbol files